 1

-GWM premiums can vary between providers, especially as some insurers have more experience with the brand than others.
-Always get at least 3 estimates.
+GWM premiums can vary between insurers, especially as some have more experience with Chinese brands than others.
+Use insurancecompared.com.au to check at least 3 providers.

 2